Cherry Pie Crumb Bars

 -

-If the top browns too fast, tent loosely with foil.
+If the top is browning too quickly, tent loosely with foil for the last minutes.

 -